-The Financial Market Authority supervises the Vienna Stock Exchange, listed issuers (regarding transparency requirements) and exchange members (regarding their trading behaviour).
+The Financial Market Authority supervises the Vienna Stock Exchange (Wiener Börse), listed issuers (regarding transparency requirements) and exchange members (regarding their trading behaviour).

-There are commodity exchanges (supervised by the Ministry of the Economy, Family and Youth) and securities exchanges (supervised by the FMA).
+It is necessary to differentiate between commodity exchanges (supervised by the Ministry of the Economy, Family and Youth (BMWFJ)) and securities exchanges (supervised by the FMA).
 In Austria, Wiener Börse AG operates both types of exchange.

-One practical example of the FMA’s supervisory activities is the approval of changes to the exchange operating company’s General Terms and Conditions of Business pursuant to Article 13 BörseG.
+One practical example of the FMA’s supervisory activities is the approval of changes to the exchange operating company’s General Terms and Conditions of Business pursuant to Article 23 BörseG 2018.
 Legal supervision also includes web-based coordination of suspensions and removals of financial instruments from trading with other European authorities, for example in the case of multiple listings.

-The European Securities Markets Authority (ESMA) publishes a regularly updated register of all regulated markets on its Website List of regulated markets (MiFID database; ESMA)
+The European Securities Markets Authority (ESMA) publishes a regularly updated register of all regulated markets on its website.